neurogears/CSIC-UMH-Workshop-2017/index.md

 title: Welcome
 ---

-## Instituto de Neurociências Bonsai Course 2017
+## Instituto de Neurociencias Bonsai Course 2017

 This training course will introduce you to the basic concepts of the [Bonsai](http://bonsai-rx.org/) visual programming language.
 By the end of the course you should know: